 Like most other operating systems, CLFS is usually installed on a dedicated partition.
 The recommended approach to building a CLFS system is to use an available empty partition or, if you have enough unpartitioned space, to create one.
-However, if your building for a different architecture you can simply build everyting in "/mnt/clfs" and transfer it to your target machine.
+However, if your building for a different architecture you can simply build everything in "/mnt/clfs" and transfer it to your target machine.

-A minimal system requires around 1.5 gigabytes (GB).
+A minimal system requires around 2.5 gigabytes (GB).
 This is enough to store all the source tarballs and compile the packages.
-However, if the CLFS system is intended to be the primary Linux system, additional software will probably be installed which will require additional space (2-3 GB).
 The CLFS system itself will not take up this much room.
 A large portion of this requirement is to provide sufficient free temporary storage.
 Compiling packages can require a lot of disk space which will be reclaimed after the package is installed.
+If the CLFS system is intended to be the primary Linux system, additional software will probably be installed which will require additional space (2-10 GB).